Jaysh al-Ummah (Gaza): Ideology

-The group has described itself as Salafi jihadist force that aims for the implementation of the Sharia law in all Muslim communities and "liberating Palestine" as well as the Al-Aqsa Mosque.
+The group has described itself as Salafi jihadist force that aims for the implementation of the Sharia law in all Muslim communities and "liberating Palestine" as well as Al-Aqsa.
 Jaysh al-Ummah also expresses its hope that the Islamic caliphate is restored in the future.
 The group blames Jews for destroying the old caliphate, believing that they possess an innate "beastliness and barbarity".
 Accordingly, it is strongly anti-Israeli.
 Abu Hafs al-Maqdisi has claimed that the lack of a coherent vision among the Islamic ummah is the main reason for the failure to solve the "Palestinian case".
 He has argued that Muslims should unite to end the "Zionist-Crusader occupation" of Muslim countries, and blamed other Palestinian groups for having begun to serve "Western Zionist-Crusaders" and "Eastern Russian-Persian" projects instead of striving for the establishment of an Islamic state.
-It is critical of Iran's influence in the Gaza Strip.
+It is critical of Iran's influence in the Gaza Strip, and has accused various Muslim countries such as Jordan, United Arab Emirates, and Saudi Arabia of helping the "war against Islam" by not opposing Israel.

 Relations to other Islamist groups

 Jaysh al-Ummah supports al-Qaeda, though it is not officially affiliated with it.
-In contrast, Jaysh al-Ummah is opposed to the Islamic State in Iraq and the Levant (ISIL), and considers ISIL supporters "Khawarij".
-It has labelled ISIL a threat to the unity of jihadist factions in Gaza.
+Thabat, a media organization associated with al-Qaeda, is known to release statements by Jaysh al-Ummah.
+In contrast, Jaysh al-Ummah is opposed to the Islamic State (IS), and considers IS supporters "Khawarij".
+It has labelled IS a threat to the unity of jihadist factions in Gaza.

 The group has a very tense relationship with Hamas.
 Since its foundation, Jaysh al-Ummah has criticized Hamas as being too moderate and not focused enough on Islamist projects.
 In turn, Hamas has repeatedly attempted to suppress Jaysh al-Ummah's activities.
 However, Jaysh al-Ummah has refrained from declaring Hamas un-Islamic, instead terming it a Muslim yet misguided movement.
 In regards to other Jihadist groups such as the Islamic Jihad Movement in Palestine, a member of Jaysh al-Ummah stated that the group "considers other Islamic movements to be brothers and respects and honours them".
+Jaysh al-Ummah also expressed support for Hamas and a wider alliance of Palestinian militias during the 2023 war.